China's 20th Communist Party Congress: What you need to know | Politics

 * Still, the country's vast financial bureaucracy has been busily tamping down ripples of turmoil across its currency and stock markets, with state banks and companies stepping in to provide support and reassurance to investors. * China's approach to

-foreign policy is also in the spotlight after a Hong Kong protester was dragged into the Chinese consulate in Manchester on Sunday and assaulted in an incident which the police are investigating.
+foreign policy is also in the spotlight after a Hong Kong protester was dragged into the Chinese consulate in Manchester on Sunday and assaulted in an incident that the police are investigating.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)